WiFire/WANI/README.md

 **Networks:** http://trai.gov.in/wani/registry/wani_providers/581e27be-9def-11e7-lbc4-cec778b6b50a/wani_aplist.xml

 Each network provider in the registry is assigned a URL where their networks are listed.
 The above URL is for the provider i2e1.
 When you register your networks with TRAI, they will be added to a similar list.
-Please ensure that you provide accurate geolocation, SSID, BSSID, and cpUrl.
+Please ensure that you provide accurate geolocation, SSID, BSSID, and CPURL.
 WiFire will attempt WANI login only if the network's SSID and BSSID matches exactly with a network present in the WANI registry.

 WiFire syncs changes in the registry once a day.
 Any network present in the registry will show up in the list of in-range networks with a "TRAI" badge.

+## Logging in with WiFire

-## 1. Requests from WiFire
+### 1. Requests from WiFire
 When you initiate login on a "TRAI" network through WiFire, it makes a GET request on the **cpUrl** declared for that network in the WANI registry.
 The request is as follows:

 https://your.declared/cpUrl?waniapptoken=app-provider-id|encrypted-app-data